 Because I can’t display everything from 3 kids, ultimately the uglier crafts get the boot into the recycle bin and the nicer stuff gets saved.
 (I’m allowed to write that some of their crafts are ugly, I’m a wicked step-mom.)

 The problem arrives when one of them somehow comes across the pipe cleaner flower bouquet in the garbage and looks up at me with confusion in their eyes, “Why is this in here?”

 Yes, even my wicked heart melts.
 But I can’t keep everything!

 For the love of God.
 Am I expected to keep this?
-The dog has mauled part of it and it was under Hunter’s bed for nearly an entire year.
-We found it today and I explained to Hunter a way that we could keep it forever without it getting wrecked.
+The dog has mauled part of it and it was under James’ bed for nearly an entire year.
+We found it today and I explained to James a way that we could keep it forever without it getting wrecked.
 I would take a picture of it.
 He was fine with that!
 Ta-daaaa…..

 Having said all that, some of the stuff they make is pretty fuckin’ cool!
 I’ve taken those crafts and have found permanent places for them around the house.

-Check it out: I found this in Hunter’s Art scrapbook, tore it out and framed it.
+Check it out: I found this in James’ Art scrapbook, tore it out and framed it.
 Now it sits in my “study” and I love it!

-Here’s one that Paige made a few years ago that is so bizarre it’s awesome!
+Here’s one that Erin made a few years ago that is so bizarre it’s awesome.
 Is it a spider?
 Is it a sun?
 Who knows!
 But it hangs high up in the corner of our bathroom.

 This note is pretty cute too:

-And last but not least, Mason made these ridiculous sculptures and I keep them on a shelf in the living room.
+And last but not least, Curtis made these ridiculous sculptures and I keep them on a shelf in the living room.